top of page

 A surge of norepinephrine before, during, or after encoding enhances synaptic plasticity at norepinephrine hotspots, triggering local protein synthesis processes that enhance selective memory consolidation. - Mather et al. 2016.

 In other words, Brevik discovered that the ice bath stimulates endogenous production of the stress-related neurotransmitters that enhance memory.
+Perhaps it's no coincidence that Boston Red Sox firstbaseman Triston Casas reported the same experience.

 Stress